PrismLauncher/prismlauncher.org/src/wiki/development/translating.md

 ---
 eleventyNavigation:
-  key: Translations
+  key: Translating PolyMC
-  parent: Overview
+  parent: Development
-  order: 6
+  order: 3
 ---

-# Translations
+# Translating PolyMC

 The translation effort for PolyMC is hosted on [Weblate](https://hosted.weblate.org/projects/polymc/polymc/), and information about translating PolyMC is available at https://github.com/PolyMC/Translations